a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-4.md

 ### `process_login_request` Function

-Just like we did when processing a registration request, we need to return an HTTP response that includes the access token if the user credentials are successfully validated.
+When a user sends a login request and their credentials are successfully validated, the server must return an HTTP response that includes an access token.
+As we saw when we implemented the registration process, any response that includes sensitive information (e.g., an access token) must satisfy all <a href="https://tools.ietf.org/html/rfc6749#section-5.1" target="_blank">OAuth 2.0 requirements</a>, which we thoroughly documented and implemented [in Part 3](/series/flask_api_tutorial/part-3/#process-registration-request).
+The implementation for the response to a successful login request will be nearly identical.

 Open `app/api/auth/business.py`, add the content below and save the file:

 {{< highlight python "linenos=table,linenostart=31" >}}def process_login_request(email, password):
     user = User.find_by_email(email)